Link to your media artifact(s) giving background on the issue:

 Describe three reasonable, feasible potential solutions or approaches that would help address this problem.

-SOLUTION 1: Serena can make well-informed financial decisions that in time, will pay off.
+SOLUTION 1: The government can provide teachings that will allow Serena to make well-informed financial decisions that in time, will pay off.
 Depending on her credit score, she can take out well priced loans in order to pay off short term obligations.
 With her income, she can then begin making safe debt investments that pay a modest yet compounding interest rate.
-This money will continously grow at the risk free rate, allowing her to cover loan interest on top of receiving additional disposable income from the investment.
+This money will continuously grow at the risk free rate, allowing her to cover loan interest on top of receiving additional disposable income from the investment.

 SOLUTION 2: Serena can use one of a few nationwide free tutoring services which were created to help lower income children succeed in school.
+To add, the Department of Education can further invest in supplemental tutoring services to aid children.
 By doing so, she will not only help her children achieve academic success in the short run, but will instill in them the importance of academics and learning.
 With this intense learning schedule, she can prepare her children to receive scholarships to the best of her ability on top of creating free time that can be filled with over time hours.

-SOLUTION 3: Serena can fully analyze all costs that she faces in her life.
+SOLUTION 3: The government can make information regarding daily saving fundamentals more accessible.
+This would allow Serena to fully analyze all costs that she faces in her life.
 Although this would be very difficult as she does not have much time on her hands, it could be very helpful.
 By identifying major costs, she can think critically about whether or not they are all absolutely necessary.
 By cutting costs, Serena would have more money to put aside into savings, that will hopefully accumulate.

 Reference to a current Michigan bill or law that relates in some way to your proposal: